Callitriche heterophylla Pursh

 In 2007, the Renville and Redwood County Soil and Water Conservation Districts (SWCD), in association with state and federal agencies, coordinated an initiative to compensate interested private landowners for permanently protecting the most ecologically intact rock outcrops and associated wetlands in those two counties.
 A total of 86 ha (213 ac.) were enrolled into perpetual conservation easements as a result of this initiative, and C. heterophylla is one of the rock outcrop species most likely to benefit from the program.
-In 2009, the program was expanded to protect an additional 214 ha (530 ac.), within a five county area of the Upper Minnesota River valley.
-Conservation plans, which outline conservation practices such as removal of invasive species and livestock exclusion, are being developed for each of the easement sites.
-Habitat maintenance and improvement measures such as prescribed burning, fencing, rotational grazing, and/or seeding are also included in the plans.
+In 2009, the program was expanded to protect an additional 214 ha (530 ac.) within a five county area of the Upper Minnesota River valley.
+Conservation plans that outline conservation practices, such as removal of invasive species and livestock exclusion, are being developed for each of the easement sites.
+Habitat maintenance and improvement measures, such as prescribed burning, fencing, rotational grazing, and/or seeding are also included in the plans.

 Fassett, N. C. 1951.
 Callitriche in the New World.
 Rhodora 53:137-222.